 Combine the yeast, 1 tablespoon sugar, and 1 cup very warm water in the bowl of a stand mixer.
 Allow it to proof for 5-10 minutes or until frothy.

-While the yeast is proofing, combine the sugar, mace (if using), salt, and 4 cups of flour in a large bowl.
+While the yeast is proofing, combine the sugar, mace (if using), baking powder, salt, and 4 cups of flour in a large bowl.
 When the yeast is ready, add the shortening, egg yolks, and vanilla and mix with the paddle attachment for 1 minute to break down the shortening.
 Add 1/3 of dry ingredients and mix on low until blended.
 Repeat with the next 1/3 of the dry ingredients.
 Switch to the hook attachment and add the remaining 1/3 of the dry ingredients.
 Mix until no white spots remain and then turn the mixer to medium speed and knead for 2 minutes.

 While the dough is kneading, bring a large pot of water to a boil (a little more than 2 quarts of water).
 Lightly flour a baking sheet.